Trade tensions hitting US businesses in China

 "Losing market share is easy and gaining it is very, very difficult.
 So these costs are potentially long term," he added.

-This year, 40 per cent of respondents said they lost out on sales in China due to Chinese partners' concerns about doing business with American companies, seven times higher than the year before.
+This year, 40 per cent of respondents said they lost out on sales in China due to their Chinese partners' concerns about doing business with US companies, seven times higher than the year before.

-"Chinese customers are concerned about supply chain links that depend on American companies, which they increasingly view as unreliable business partners as a result of the volatility of the bilateral commercial relationship," said the report that accompanied the survey.
+"Chinese customers are concerned about supply chain links that depend on American companies, which they increasingly view as unreliable business partners as a result of the volatility of the bilateral commercial relationship," according to a report that accompanied the survey.

 Trade tensions also caused 43 per cent of US companies to shift suppliers or sourcing, due to uncertainty over continued supply.